University of Maryland (College Park)

 Apart from this, UCU has an agreement with the UMD Honors Program.
 This means that you can also take honors courses: courses with a smaller class size, a large amount of participation, extra debates, etcetera.
 Information on the Honors College can be found here.
 Honors students take a mix of honors courses and ‘regular’ courses.

-The list of courses available each term can be found on the Testudo website.
+The list of courses available each term can be found in the course catalog.

 Course numbers at UMD have a 4-letter academic department code followed by a three-digit course number.

 UMD credits convert to ECTS by multiplying by 2; i.e. 1 UMD credit = 2 ECTS.
 So, you’ll have to take 15 credits to do a course load equivalent to UCU full time credit load.
 Conversion: 15 credits = 30 ECTS

 Undergraduate exchange students are advised to apply for on-campus housing.
 In most cases, they will be assigned a double room in specific undergraduate dorms, generally in the South Hill or Leonardtown Communities.
 Students who are assigned traditional campus housing without a kitchen are required to purchase a Resident Dining Plan (different options).
 Students who are assigned a room in on-campus apartments with a kitchen are not required to purchase a dining plan, but they can purchase an Apartment Dining Plan should they not wish to.
 Students may also choose to live off-campus, but this is not recommended.
 For more information please see the residential life website